 These brands use polypropylene, nylon, or plastic heat-seal adhesives in their standard ranges.
 Check packaging carefully before purchasing, and assume pyramid or silken bags from any mainstream brand contain plastic unless explicitly stated otherwise.

 If you drink any of these brands regularly, switching to one of the recommended brands above — or to loose leaf — is one of the more impactful low-friction microplastic reductions you can make.
-For the full research on how plastic tea bags compare to other plastic exposure sources, see our deep-dive on plastic tea bags and microplastics.
+For the full research on how plastic tea bags compare to other plastic exposure sources, see our deep-dive on plastic tea bags and microplastics and our guide to the best plastic-free, unbleached tea bag brands for 2026.

 Section 5: Tea Bag Material Safety Comparison